Skip to content

 So if you face any of the felony charges on the statute’s list; know that a conviction results in a default lifetime loss of civil rights to firearms.
 And though some might eventually get restoration; most never will.

-So we see people who lost their civil rights for a non-violent crime; and later serve prison time for another non-violent crime, simple possession.
-But outcomes like that – imprisoning non-violent criminals for mere possession – violate the apparent purpose of the law and basic fairness.
+Considering that simple possession of a firearm triggers mandatory prison for a prohibited person, caution makes sense.
+So people who lost their civil rights for a non-violent crime; later serve prison time for another non-violent crime, simple possession.
+But outcomes like that – imprisoning non-violent criminals for mere possession – violate the both the apparent purpose of the law and basic fairness.

 But, for now, the last defense may be a good criminal defense lawyer.
 So, educate yourself about the “Minnesota Felony Crimes of Violence” statute, before it’s too late.
 And bring some lawyering power to bear.